pip-services/pip-services-docs/content/en/python/elasticsearch/_index.md

 no_list: true
 weight: 500
 description: >
-    This module contains packages used to create Elasticsearch components, including logging components with data storage on the Elasticsearch server.
+    Contains packages used to create Elasticsearch components, including logging components with data storage on the Elasticsearch server.
 ---